Marriott School of Business: Description

 Ethical decision-making is strongly emphasized at the school: undergraduate students are required to complete 14 hours of religion coursework for graduation, all Marriott School students must take at least one course in management ethics, and both students and faculty must commit to abide by the university's honor code.
 The school also exhibits a unique culture because the majority of its student and faculty are members of the LDS Church.

-Many Marriott School students obtain a level of foreign language proficiency while serving as LDS missionaries.
+Many Marriott School students obtain a level of foreign language proficiency while serving as LDS Church missionaries.
 (Sixty-five percent of the student body is bilingual.)
 Consequently, the Marriott School sponsors high-proficiency business language courses in 11 languages.
-The school claims over 53,000 alumni and is accredited by the Association to Advance Collegiate Schools of Business.
+The school claims over 55,000 alumni and is accredited by the Association to Advance Collegiate Schools of Business.

 History

 In 1891, Brigham Young Academy, the predecessor to BYU, formed the Commercial College, which offered coursework in business education.
-A decade later (1901), the college began offering its first four-year degree program.
+A decade later, the college began offering its first four-year degree program.
 After Brigham Young Academy was separated into Brigham Young High School and Brigham Young University in 1903, the college was renamed the College of Commerce and Business Administration as part of the university.
 The next decade was tough for the college, as "BYU struggled through the World War I, a flu epidemic [that] closed the school during the fall term of 1918, and school indebtedness that resulted in the 1918 LDS purchase of both BYU's assets and debts."
 Starting in 1921, the college was housed in the Maeser Building, where it would remain for 13 years.

 The Wall Street Crash of 1929 significantly depleted LDS Church funds, which caused the church to consider closing BYU.
 However, "the transference of a number of church junior colleges allowed BYU to remain in operation."
-By 1935 the church regained its financial footing and provided more aid to BYU, the school growing slowly over the next ten years.
+By 1935, the church regained its financial footing and provided more aid to BYU, and the school grew slowly over the next ten years.
 The business college subsequently began offering master's degrees in 1939; however, the programs were hit hard beginning in 1941 when its enrollment (particularly that of men) dropped due to U.S. involvement in World War II.
 But later that decade, U.S. military veterans returned to school, and in 1945 enrollment doubled.
 William F. Edwards oversaw the college's growth over the next several years until 1957, when the school was re-branded as the College of Business and Weldon J. Taylor was appointed as its first dean.
-A year later (1958) the business school held its first management conference, and in 1960 the school was moved to the newly completed Jesse Knight Building.
+A year later the business school held its first management conference, and in 1960 the school was moved to the newly completed Jesse Knight Building.